boltops-tools/ufo/docs/_docs/load-balancer.md

 ECS services can be associated with a Load Balancer upon creation.
 Ufo can automatically create a load balancer.
 The options:

-1. Automatically create the ELB.
+1. Create an ELB.
-2. Provide a target group from an existing ELB.
+2. Use existing ELB by providing a target group arn.
-3. No ELB is created.
+3. Do not create an ELB.

 ## Examples

-Here are examples for each of them:
+Here are examples of each of them:

     ufo ship hi-web --elb=true